coleifer/peewee/docs/peewee/api.rst

         Coerce a value from the database into a Python object.
 Sub-classes operating on special data-types will most likely want to override this method.

+    .. py:method:: coerce(value)

+        This method is a shorthand that is used, by default, by both :py:meth:`~Field.db_value` and :py:meth:`~Field.python_value`.

+        :param value: arbitrary data from app or backend
+        :rtype: python data type

 .. py:class:: IntegerField